 The North Coast Food Web envisions a community that is home to a diverse and thriving group of farmers, fishers, foragers and value added food producers.
 Fresh, local food is accessible for all of us, regardless of who we are, our financial means and our cultural backgrounds.
 Local food is a pillar of our regional economy and culture, and is a visible contributor to our ecological and economic resilience.

-We also began working directly with farmers and starting food businesses.
-We opened our first business incubation program in 2019 at our location on 18th street, providing commercial kitchen access to new businesses.
-When Covid 19 hit, we pivoted to a year round online farmers market, which is one of our core programs today.
+We also began working directly with farmers and small food businesses just starting out, opening our first business incubation program in 2019 at our location on 18th street, and providing commercial kitchen access to new businesses.
+When Covid 19 hit, we pivoted to a year-round online farmers market, which is one of our core programs today.
 We have a steadily growing commitment to food access, reflected in our multi-part Food Access Initiative.

 We define justice as a system in which equity is the norm.
 We work in pursuit of justice by acknowledging and dismantling existing racial and class barriers to equitable food access and food production in our community.
 We value people over profits, and center our work on the needs of vulnerable populations, including low-income consumers and food producers, people of color, and immigrants and refugees.